durgaprsd04/durgaprsd04.github.io/index.md

 ##First Steps

 First you have to download the iso file for arch linux latest one is preferred and then use the following command to **write  it to your device** of preference , In my case my pendrive which is detected as /dev/sdb .
 You could run 'lsblk' and find the device that is mounted.

 >     dd bs=4M if=/source/file/iso of=/dev/sdb && sync

 Now you have to **make and format a partition** in your system .
 This is safer and better if you do it via your existing operating system.
 As an arch linux wannabe you might be having another distro in your PC.
 So start from there create a new ext4 partition and a swap partition you might be familiar with the size of this .
-So it is no big deal or you could do it via the bootable you just created.
+So it is no big deal .
+You could do it via the bootable you just created.
 Any way have the partitions ready.
 I would suggest a minimum size of 5G for arch linux installation .
-You could format your drive using the command given below.
+You could have a partition table set up using the following command.

 >      fdisk /dev/sda

-for gpt partition table use cgdisk .
+For gpt partition table use cgdisk .
 This utility is similar to fdisk .
-Use these utility at your own risk as you could easily corrupt your system .
+Use these utilities at your own risk as you could easily corrupt your system .
 Command is more or less the same.
 >      cgdisk /dev/sda

-Add a new partition and format it using mkfs.
+After a new partition is formed format it using following command.
 >      mkfs.ext4 /dev/sda1

 if you plan to install arch in sda1 .
 Now make a swap partition as it is recommended for most linux distributions.

 >      mkswap /dev/sda2
 >      swapon /dev/sda2

 Now list the partitions using lsblk -f .
 You could check what you have to done.
-Now mount the device and now your are in the system .
+Now mount the device and now your are in the new partition  .

 >     mount /dev/sda1 /mnt

+Remeber that you are in a fully functional arch linux system once you boot into the drive.
+Check if you internet connectivity is available or not using
+>     ping -c 3 google.co.in

+If you are using a regular broadband connection and you are not using an explicit IP you could see ping results.
+Almost a download of 400 M is required for the installation process.
+This could be minimized but you have to know what you are stripping down.
+If you are using an explicit ip .
+You can type the following command and proceed as follows.

+>     ip link

+This wil show up all the network options you have .
+You will have three options .
+One will be lo one will starting with 'e' and other with 'w' but mostly e is your etherne interface .
+Set it up after disabling dhcp by typing

+>     systemctl disable dhcp.service

+Then set up your corresponding ethernet interface.

+>     ip link set enp5s0 up .

+In your case this enp5s0 would be something else.
+There is also a set of ip it is as folows.
+>     ip addr add 192.168.74.21/24 dev enp5s0

+For those who don't know what /24 means it is the subnet mask.
+If you are in a university or office mostly this will be 24.It depends on what you give for subnet mask , if it is 255.255.255.0 then it is 24.
+A google search would provide you with more informantion.
+Now set up the default router.

+>     ip route add default via 192.168.74.1

+Enter your gateway name instead of 192.168.74.1

+For adding the dns servers type
+>   nano /etc/resolv.conf

+You could add three DNS servers at maximum .
+Enter

+<pre><code>nameserver 192.168.254.2
+nameserver 8.8.8.8
+nameserver 8.8.4.4
+</code></pre>

+and replace 192.168.254.2 by your DNS server name.

 ##Installing the system